8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 Storage

-Foods canned should last about a year unless the recipe tells you differently.
-After one year, natural chemical changes may occur that will affect the quality, flavor, color, or texture.
+Canned foods should last about a year unless the recipe tells you otherwise.
+After one year, natural chemical changes may occur that affect the quality, flavor, color, or texture.

-For this reason, food stored the longest period of time should be used first.
-Make sure you label each jar with the date the product was canned, as well as the type and variety of the product in the jar.
+For this reason, food stored for the longest period of time should be used first.
+Label each jar with the date the product was canned and the type and variety of the product in the jar.

 Storing the opened jars :